brussell36/launguage-choose/lauguage-choose/README.md

 ## Description

-_Several forms take our input and give you one of four different coding launguages to try._
+_Several forms take our input and give you one of four different coding languages to try._

 ## Setup/Installation Requirements